sclorg/mongodb-container/README.md

 *  **CentOS7 based image**

-	This image is also available on DockerHub.
+	This image is available on DockerHub.
 To download it use:

 	```console
 	docker pull openshift/mongodb-24-centos7